TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 This program, is accessible to everyone, accessible enough to be used exclusively by mouse without frustration!
 But being a PowerGUI, over time of usage will make you a power user, organically.
 #### Here are but a few examples of advanced requirements, coming up organically:
-- Let's say on the playlist you download, one video in the playlist is taken down by youtube and is inaccessible/deleted.
-All other video downloaders will crash there, maybe one will skip the video.
+- Let's say on the playlist you download, you want to embed subtitles on the videos to watch them offline.
-If you search how to ignore removed videos, on other video downloaders, **there is literally no solution** - what are you going to do, touch the code? lmao!
+If you search how to embed subtitles on other video downloaders, **there is literally no solution** - what are you going to do, touch the code? lmao!
 Here?
-You [choose what you want](https://github.com/ytdl-org/youtube-dl#options) and just write `-i` or `--ignore-errors` and then copy-paste your playlist.
+You [choose what you want](https://github.com/yt-dlp/yt-dlp#usage-and-options) and just write `--embed-subs` and then copy-paste your playlist.
 - Let's say you want to download a channel, from the date 31/12/20 and before.
 How are you going to do that? **There is literally no solution** on other video downloaders
 Here?
-You [choose what you want](https://github.com/ytdl-org/youtube-dl#options) and just write  `--datebefore 31/12/20` and then copy-paste your playlist
+You [choose what you want](https://github.com/yt-dlp/yt-dlp#usage-and-options) and just write  `--datebefore 31/12/20` and then copy-paste your playlist
 - Let's say you want to download a channel, with your language's subtitles, and only videos under 500 MB (saving your hard drive space)
 Obviously as you guessed, on other video downloaders, **There is literally no solution**
-Here, you [choose what you want](https://github.com/ytdl-org/youtube-dl#options) and just write `--write-auto-sub --max-filesize 500m` and then copy-paste your playlist/channel
+Here, you [choose what you want](https://github.com/yt-dlp/yt-dlp#usage-and-options) and just write `--write-auto-sub --max-filesize 500m` and then copy-paste your playlist/channel

-Look at the [CHOICES](https://github.com/ytdl-org/youtube-dl#options) you are given!
+Look at the [CHOICES](https://github.com/yt-dlp/yt-dlp#usage-and-options) you are given!
 You may not use them, you are never bothered with them, **but** you CAN use them when you need them.

 ### Customization (Optional)